 Okra has sweet, grassy notes and is mild in taste.
 Flavor-wise, it lies somewhere between a green bean and an eggplant, but just like most other foods, as soon as you fry it, its natural flavor will be somewhat subdued and equally matched by a crunchy, seasoned batter.

-Although Fried Okra really is in a league of its own, the closest thing to it would probably be fried green beans, although the interior texture is completely different.
+Although okra really is in a league of its own, the closest thing to it would probably be fried green beans, although the interior texture is completely different.

 WHAT YOU’LL NEED